UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 the categories only from reading the axis labels.

 It is important to not use different colours for the same categories between subplots.
-For example, if we made an additional subplot which only contained Japan and USA, then we should make sure that these are still coloured in orange and red.
+For example, if we made an additional subplot that only contained Japan and the USA, then we should make sure that these are still coloured in orange and red.
 Since the default Altair colour scheme will always start with blue, we would need to manually specify the colours in this case.

 ---